 Determine which part of your communications goes out from your mascot.
 We were lucky enough to begin with a mascot and then figure out the strategy.
 Also, we had rolled out our mascot internally before we put it out to the world, so that helped us with the development of the strategy for introducing it to the public.

+But it doesn’t work out smoothly like that for everyone.
 So we suggest that you determine what part of your communications will go out from your mascot, and which part from the people in your company even before you develop your mascot.
 This might help in the creative direction of your company’s character.

+Just because a mascot has come in doesn’t mean all of your communication has to go out through it.
 Your CEO still has his communication skills and his grand visions in place.
 The Penguin, Bird, Elephant and Alien can’t chair board meetings, plan corporate strategies or sign on your balance sheets.

 We hope you enjoyed learning about our company mascot.
 We’d love to hear your thoughts and opinions on the subject.
 Share them in the comments!